BelledonneCommunications/linphone-windows10/README.txt

 but a .xml file with the C++ API documentation is also generated at the compilation as Linphone.Core.xml.

-The solution is composed of four projects:
+The solution is composed of two projects:
-* Agents: contains the background agents for the VoIP application
-* Core: contains the C++ API wrapper for Linphone Core
+* Linphone.Native: contains the C++ API wrapper for Linphone Core
-* CoreProxyStub: contains only generated files allowing the Linphone project to make calls to the C++ API
-/!\ Do not touch anything in this project!
 * Linphone: the interface project

-If you have a FileNotFoundException is mscorlib during debug phase, open DEBUG->Exceptions and uncheck Common Language Runtime Exceptions->System.IO.FileNotFoundException

 YOU CAN'T PASS A NULL STRING FROM C# TO C++/CX (it has to be empty) AND YOU CAN'T RECEIVE A NULL STRING FROM C++/CX (It will always be an empty string).
 See http://stackoverflow.com/questions/12980915/exception-when-trying-to-read-null-string-in-c-sharp-winrt-component-from-winjs

-The logs are stored in a file in the application isolated storage.
-To retrieve it, you need to install this tool on your computer : http://wptools.codeplex.com/

-If the application crashes during a call, you may loose the sound in linphone for a while.
-A device reboot fix this issue.

 In order to compile Linphone, you need:
-* A computer with Windows 8 (Pro if you want to use the emulator)
+* A computer with Windows 10
-* Visual Studio 11 (2012)
+* Visual Studio 14 (2015)
 * The Windows Phone 8 SDK
 * wget, gawk, unzip, grep and sed from the GnuWin32 project and put them in your PATH (http://gnuwin32.sourceforge.net/) for belle-sip and some mediastreamer2 codecs
 * The Java Runtime Environment (JRE).
 The 'java' command must be in the PATH.